TABLES view

 Example 2:

-The following example retrieves all tables of type BASE TABLE from the INFORMATION_SCHEMA.TABLES view.
-The is_typed column is excluded.
+The following example retrieves table metadata for all tables of type CLONE or SNAPSHOT from the INFORMATION_SCHEMA.TABLES view.
 The metadata returned is for tables in mydataset in your default project.

 To run the query against a project other than your default project, add the project ID to the dataset in the following format: `project_id`.dataset.INFORMATION_SCHEMA.view; for example, `myproject`.mydataset.INFORMATION_SCHEMA.TABLES.